shubham8324/kubernetes/README.md

 kubectl label node worker2 node-role.kubernetes.io/worker=worker
 ```

-## You will able to run any kubectl command from master but not the worker node
+## You will be able to run kubectl commands from the master node, but not from the worker nodes.
 ```
 kubectl get nodes